w3reality/es6-umd-module-howto/README.rst

 ``Base``, ``Foo``, and ``Bar``.
 But it exposes only two of them: ``Foo`` and ``Bar``.
 This configuration is so simple, yet scalable to a fully featured module such as three.js.

-Here We explain how to build the module and an ES6 app that imports it.
+Here we explain how to build the module and an ES6 app that imports it.
 As a complementary material, we list examples with various alternative ways of consuming the same module.